 Testing the relationship between the second variable from the path coefficient model in this study found that the original sample value of the Servant Leadership variable on Employee Performance was 0.3274 and the t-count value was 1.5645.
-This shows that the value of the original sample estimate of Servant Leadership is positive, which is 0.3274 which indicates that the direction of the relationship between Servant Leadership and Employee Performance is positive.
+It shows that the value of the original sample estimate Servant Leadership is positive in the amount of 0.3274 which indicates that the direction of the relationship between Servant Leadership with Employee Performance was positive.